Extent: 15-ECTS (400 h)

 Learning and teaching methods

 In this study-block three main learning methods are used: (1) classroom learning; (2) directed learning; and (3) self-directed learning.
 A proportion of the hours provide the opportunity for teaching contact between students and experts (facilitators and industry partners).
 Classroom learning takes the following forms: interactive lectures and small group discussions.
-Various forms of directed learning are used, in the courses such as individual and group assignments.
+Various forms of directed learning are used, in the courses (study-units and subjects) such as individual and group assignments.
 Self-directed learning is also an important part of the courses of this study-block, and students are encouraged to develop the ability to learn on their own and thus take more responsibility for setting the objectives of their learning.
-Students should put emphasis on text review and vigorous reflection (and debate).
-This is particularly important to explore and develop ideas from specific texts and evaluate issues related to Understanding Consumers.
+Students should put emphasis on text review and vigorous reflection and debate.
+This is particularly important to explore and develop ideas from specific texts and evaluate issues related to Managing People.
 Reading texts support the learning activities.
-In short: 120 hours of classroom learning + 150 hours of directed and self-directed learning
+In short: 150 hours of classroom learning + 249 hours of directed and self-directed learning.
+The assessment of one’s own learning 1 h.

 Handouts and essential reading list posted in Moodle